Licenced from Shutterstock

 Health also requires adequate and appropriate management of boundaries – a homeostatic balance of boundedness.

-Psychic, social, biological, cellular, informational, and all other kinds of boundaries and connectivity need to offer the correct balance between permeability and mutuality vs. resistance and separation – something largely organised by the body-mind.
+Psychic, social, biological, cellular, informational, and all other kinds of boundaries and connectivity need to offer the correct balance between permeability and mutuality vs. resistance and separation.
+This function is largely organised by the body-mind.

-On the one hand, loss of boundary is a form of death because it leads to some kind of dissolution.
-Many human cultures seem to struggle with this, having a general fear of death and dissolution.
+Modern human culture seems to struggle with this, having a general fear of death and dissolution.
 Organic Life on the other hand is a continuously rolling tide in which Life and living organisms emerge and then return to the soup of feedstock that makes more Life.
+Death for your biological-self is just a transition, after which it will be re-constituted and will re-join the pool of organic matter that feeds new Life.

 An often overlooked aspect is the boundary between the personal field of consciousness and the collective unconscious.
 I recently walked through a patch of land devastated by forest clearing, and could feel that the land itself was in shock.
 Although on one level this might be useful information, it is not useful to be affected by it to the point that my own body would go into sympathetic shock.
 Similarly, there is a lot of fear, distress and (consequent) aggression in modern cities, and that can have an almost palpable intensity.
 So all that stuff "out there" also (ideally) has to be regulated and filtered according to its content, just like the food we eat, the music we listen to and the people allowed through the front door of the house.
 The less resource and resilience, the more consequent need to blank it out – a not unreasonable response.
 Some people are unable to do this, their psychic "aerials" being permanently stuck open and set at maximum sensitivity.
 Other people are blissfully unaware of this noise, being permanently shut down (but that feels totally normal).
 The more adaptive resilience we have, the more it is possible to be aware and empathetic within our reasonable limits.